 Years later, the issues with Ramos have continued, despite Edie McClurg having been placed under a conservatorship.
 Further documents filed by Cabral requested a temporary restraining order against Ramos, who has allegedly been abusing McClurg in her own home.

-In the documents, Cabral highlights the ongoing problems with Ramos since he started claiming to be one of McClurg’s “longtime friend[s],” moving into her home despite never working, paying rent or covering any expenses.
+In the documents, Cabral highlighted the ongoing problems with Ramos since he started claiming to be one of McClurg’s “longtime friend[s],” moving into her home despite never working, paying rent or covering any expenses.
 He then allegedly tried to leave California with her, so they could marry.
 However, the court stopped this, as she didn’t have the capacity to make such a decision.